Unbrick/QuizduellXposed/README.md

 # QuizduellXposed
-Hooks Quizduell and displays the correct answer by appending "max" at the end
+Hooks Quizduell and displays the correct answer by appending "✓" at the end

-Should work on all Quizduell version (All languanges but its only tested on the german version)
+Should work on all Quizduell languanges

+Tested with version 3.1.4

+@Quizduell developers
+I hope you don't mind this module, if you do, please contact me.